whalarion/SOO-replication/README.md

-# Replication of Self-Other Overlap (SOO) Fine-tuning for Gemma-2-27B
+# Replication of Self-Other Overlap (SOO) Fine-tuning

 *Status: Project is currently held up due to HPC resource availability and I'm still troubleshooting.
 Code will not work as is.*